emaj9/professional-portfolio/pages/pc-2.md

 <iframe class="lp" src="/pdf/page-2.pdf"></iframe>

-####Evidence of development
+#### Evidence of development

-My development of this competency can be seen in this project description for a geography project which asks students to make a map:
+My development of this competency can be seen in this lesson on colonization.
+As you can see, the text in my slides are short and to the point, helping students stay on focus.

-<iframe class="lp" src="/pdf/map-project.pdf"></iframe>
+<iframe class="lp" src="/pdf/french-slides.pdf"></iframe>

-In this project description, you can see my instructions clear and succinct for my students.
-Clear instructions helped my students succeed in guiding their projects and work.